esurovtsev/spring-rag-demo/plan.md

 - Project will be demoed on YouTube (GrabDuck) and used as a portfolio reference
 - The architectural decision about logical organization of classes and concerns is now documented in the README.md
 - The `config` package is a standard Spring Boot configuration package; its purpose is self-explanatory and not documented in detail in the README.md
-- The domain package contains ports (interfaces) that define what the core needs from adapters, following hexagonal architecture principles, as clarified and documented in package-info.java
+- The domain package now uses a split-by-component-type structure: domain models are in `domain.model`, ports (interfaces) in `domain.port`, and orchestration services (like RagService) remain in the domain root.
+This follows best practices for separation of concerns and maintainability.
+- Decision: The `Embedding` domain model must always include the source text (not just the vector).
+The codebase was just refactored to enforce this, ensuring all embedding objects are fully traceable and consistent.
 - Introduce a `domain` package for the application core: contains rich domain models and orchestration services; all other packages (embedding, chat, vectorstore, web, config) act as adapters and depend on domain, but not on each other
 - Use a domain-centric package structure: each functional package (embedding, chat, vectorstore, etc.) contains its own adapters directly, with no extra subpackage hierarchy for simplicity; the `domain` package is reserved for cross-cutting domain models and orchestration services only.
 As per user agreement and recent actions, all domain classes (models, ports, orchestration, etc.) should be placed directly in the `domain` package—do not use a `model` subpackage.
 - RAG demonstration will use Amazon Return Policy content; a static JSON file will be included in the project and loaded into the vector store at startup if empty (pre-populated data approach)